-When asked what author Angie Thomas wanted readers of her New York Times bestselling novel “The Hate U Give” to understand after reading her work, her reply was simple: “Empathy is more powerful than sympathy.”
+When author Angie Thomas was asked what she wanted readers of her New York Times bestselling novel “The Hate U Give” to understand after reading her work, her reply was simple: “Empathy is more powerful than sympathy.”

 N.C.
-Central students had the privilege of participating in a movie screening Oct 3, eight days before the actual movie premiere date.
-The event was organized through Bazan Entertainment Marketing Inc and the Student Activities Board.
-The board wanted students to have more opportunities and an excellent collegiate experience on campus.
+Central University students had the privilege of screening the film adaption of Thomas’ novel on October 3, eight days before the movie premiered nationwide.
+The event was organized through Bazan Entertainment Marketing Inc. in conjunction with NCCU’s Student Activities Board.

 WARNING: spoilers are below.

-Starr (Amanda Stenberg) heavily reminiscing on the time she was introduced to systematic oppression.
-When she received ‘The Talk’ a discussion majority of African-American kids can relate to she was only nine years old.
-Her father, Maverick (Russell Hornsby) was teaching his children about how to survive and find their way through a ‘White America’.
-Maverick speaks on how her and her two brothers, Seven (Lamar Johnson) and Sekani (TJ Wright) should act and respond when pulled over by the police.
+Starr Carter (played by Amandla Stenberg) reminisces on when she was introduced to systematic oppression at only nine years old.
+Her father Maverick (Russell Hornsby) was teaching his children about how to survive and find their way through a “white” America by giving them “the Talk,” a discussion many black children may remember receiving themselves.
+Maverick tells his three children, Starr and her two brothers, Seven (Lamar Johnson) and Sekani (TJ Wright), how they should act if they are ever pulled over by the police.

-“Don’t you ever forget that being black is an honor because we come from greatness,” said Maverick, instilling black excellence into his children.
-Maverick is the embodiment of not just an exceptional father, but an indestructible and secure man in the home.
-He is the light in the family, especially in Starr’s life and helping her on the path to find her voice against violence and abused power.
+Maverick ends ‘the Talk’ by saying “Don’t you ever forget that being black is an honor because we come from greatness.”
+The embodiment of not only an exceptional father, but also an indomitable and secure man in his household, Maverick Carter is the light of the family, especially for Starr on her quest to find her voice against violence and abused power.

-Angie Thomas gave the character, Maverick a strong presence in his children’s lives.
-Despite, the years he was locked up, he came back into his family’s lives more developed and matured.
-Thomas attacks one of the biggest narratives that has ruined a black man’s image: black fathers aren’t involved in their children’s lives.
+Angie Thomas gave the character Maverick a strong presence in his children’s lives.
+Despite the years he spent away from his family in prison, he came back into their lives more developed and mature.
+Thomas attacks one of the biggest narratives that ruin black men’s image: black fathers are not involved in their children’s lives.

-While in the car with her crush and childhood friend Khalil they are pulled over for failing to signal a lane change after leaving a block party.
-When Khalil was asked to step out of the car he did not realize the gravity of the situation.
-It was obvious that Khalil did not receive the same passive ‘talk’ , Starr did as a child.
-Khalil did not grow up with a father figure and his mother was a crackhead.
-He reached into the car to grab his hairbrush with the pleading Starr inside.
-Simultaneously, he was shot three times.
-The police officer (Drew Starkey) assume that hairbrush was a gun.
-Instead, of asking for Khalil to put his hands up or get down on the ground, the officer watched Khalil bleed out to death in the street.
+While in the car with Khalil, whom Starr also has a crush on, the two of them are pulled over for failing to signal a lane change after leaving a party.
+When the officer (Drew Starkey) asks Khalil to step out of the car, it was obvious that he didn’t realize the gravity of the situation, nor did he receive the same “talk” that Starr did as a child.
+Unlike Starr’s doting mother and father, Khalil did not grow up with a father figure and his mother was addicted to hard drugs.
+Khalil reached back inside the car where Starr remained to grab his hairbrush just as the officer shoots him three times, assuming that the hairbrush was a gun.
+Instead of asking Khalil to put his hands up or get down on the ground, both the officer and Starr watched Khalil bleed out to death in the street.